kerimoyle/libcellml-tutorials/tutorials/index.rst

 libCellML Tutorials
 ===================

-Please follow the :ref:`Installation instructions<installation_index>` first to get yourself a copy of libCellML.
+Please follow the :ref:`Installation instructions<installation>` first to get yourself a copy of libCellML.

 The first set is a simple starting point for users who are unfamiliar with CellML and/or modelling in general.